On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Introduction

-\begin{itemize} \item For the (1+1)-EA on OneMax under one-bit noise, we prove that for any noise probability $p\in [0,1]$, the expected running time is polynomial if using median sampling with sample size $m=2n^3+1$.
-The result shows the robustness of median sampling against noise. \item For the (1+1)-EA on OneMax under segmented noise, we prove that median sampling can reduce the expected running time from exponential to polynomial while mean sampling cannot.
-The results show that when the 2-quantile of the noisy fitness (note that the noisy fitness is a random variable, and the 2-quantile of a random variable $X$ is the value $x_0$ such that $\mathrm{P}(X\le x_0)\ge 1/2$ and $\mathrm{P}(X\ge x_0)\ge 1/2$) increases with the true fitness, median sampling can be a better choice. \item For the (1+1)-EA on OneMax under partial noise, we prove that median sampling fails while mean sampling works.
-The results suggest that when the 2-quantile of the noisy fitness doesn't increase with the true fitness, it would be better to choose other strategies. \end{itemize} Note that in parallel with our work, Doerr and Sutton~\cite{doerr-gecco19-median} showed that for an integer valued objective function $f$, if the noisy fitness $f^{\mathrm{n}}(x)$ is $\epsilon$-concentrated, i.e., $\mathrm{P}(f^{\mathrm{n}}(x)-f(x)\ge 1/2)\le 1/2-\epsilon$ and $\mathrm{P}(f^{\mathrm{n}}(x)-f(x)\le -1/2)\le 1/2-\epsilon$, median sampling can reduce the impact of noise effectively.
+\begin{itemize} \item For OM under onebit noise with any $p\in [0,1]$, we prove that the ERT of (1+1)-EA is polynomial when median sampling with $m=2n^3+1$ is used.
+Previous analysis~\cite{17} has proved that the ERT of (1+1)-EA is polynomial only if $p=O(\log n/n)$.
+Thus, the result shows the robustness of median sampling against noise. \item For OM under segmented noise, we show that the ERT of (1+1)-EA using median sampling is polynomial, while the ERT of (1+1)-EA using mean sampling is exponential.
+The results show that median sampling can be a better choice, if the 2-quantile of the noisy fitness increases with the true fitness.
+Note that the noisy fitness is a random variable, and the 2-quantile of a random variable $X$ is the value $a$ satisfying $\mathrm{P}(X\le a)\ge 0.5$ and $\mathrm{P}(X\ge a)\ge 0.5$ (i.e., the median of $X$). \item For OM under partial noise, we show that (1+1)-EA employing median sampling fails, while (1+1)-EA employing mean sampling works.
+The results suggest that it would be better to choose other strategies if the 2-quantile of the noisy fitness doesn't increase with the true fitness. \end{itemize} Note that in parallel with our work, Doerr and Sutton~\cite{37} showed that median sampling can handle the negative impact of noise for an integer valued objective function $f$, if $f^{\mathrm{n}}(x)$ satisfies the $\epsilon$-concentrate condition, that is, $\mathrm{P}(f^{\mathrm{n}}(x)-f(x)\ge 0.5)\le 0.5-\epsilon$ and $\mathrm{P}(f^{\mathrm{n}}(x)-f(x)\le -0.5)\le 0.5-\epsilon$, where $f^{\mathrm{n}}(x)$ denotes the noisy objective value of $x$.
 They also considered two specific cases to show the superiority of median sampling over mean sampling.
-For the (1+1)-EA solving OneMax under additive Cauchy noise with parameter $\gamma\ge 1/2$, they proved that the running time is super-polynomial with high probability if using mean sampling, and the running time is polynomial with high probability if using median sampling.
-For the (1+1)-EA solving LeadingOnes under bit-wise noise $(p,q)$~\cite{qian-algo-noise} with $p=1/2-\epsilon$ and $q=\Omega(1)$, they proved that the expected running time is super-polynomial if using mean sampling with $m=O(n/\log^2n)$, and the running time is polynomial with high probability if using median sampling with $m=O(\log n)$.
+For OM under additive Cauchy noise with parameter $\gamma\ge 0.5$, they showed that the runtime of (1+1)-EA is superpolynomial w.h.p. (with high probability) if mean sampling is used, and the runtime is polynomial w.h.p. if median sampling is used.
+For LO under bitwise noise $(p,q)$~\cite{27} satisfying $p=0.5-\epsilon \wedge q=\Omega(1)$, they showed a superpolynomial ERT for (1+1)-EA if mean sampling with $m=O(n/\log^2n)$ is used, and the runtime is polynomial w.h.p. if median sampling with $m=O(\log n)$ is used.